MicrosoftDocs/query-docs/query-languages/dax/lookup-function-dax.md

 ---
 # LOOKUP

 Used in visual calculation only.
-The Lookup function allows user to retrieve a value in a cell in the visual matrix using absolute navigation.
+Lookup function allows user to retrieve a value from a cell in visual matrix using absolute navigation.
 User can specify a value as filter for any axis on the visual matrix and anything not specified will be inferred from the context.
 If Lookup could not result in single value, it will return an error.

 ## Syntax